Mykaell-Max/Mykaell-Max/README.md

 # Mykaell Max

-🐈‍⬛🐈‍⬛🐈‍⬛🐈‍⬛🐈‍⬛🐈‍⬛
+Physics Student | Full-Stack Developer | Cybersecurity Enthusiast"

 ### About me:

-- 🔭 I’m currently working on **learning and gaining experience.**
+- I develop and contribute to projects in programming, cybersecurity, and physics, constantly improving my skills through hands-on experience.

-- 👯 I’m looking to collaborate on **any interesting projects!**
+- I’m looking to collaborate on innovative projects in software development, cybersecurity, and tech-driven solutions.

-- 💬 Ask me about **Programming, hacking, physics, music, games....**

 ### Languages and Tools: